martin25tung/andfun-kotlin-guess-it-starter-code/README.md

 ## 加入 LiveData
 1. GameViewModel: Wrap word and score in MutableLiveData
 2. GameViewModel: Change references to score and word to score.
-3. GAmeViewModel: Initialize score.value to 0
+3. GameViewModel: Initialize score.value to 0
 4. GameFragment: Add viewModel.score observed

+## 封裝 LiveData
+1. GameViewModel: Make an internal and external version of the word and score
+2. GameViewModel: Make a backing property for external version that returns the internal
+3. GameViewModel: Use the internal version (the MutableLiveData) of _score and _word in this init block